Lewin671/Lewin671.github.io/docs/client/android/IPC.md

 IDLs describe an interface in a language-independent way, enabling communication between software components that do not share one language, for example, between those written in C++ and those written in Java.

-> Note: Using AIDL is important as long as you permit clients from different applications to access your service for IPC and need to handle multithreading in your service.

 ### Examples

 - AIDL: Java based, for Android, supports local and remote procedure calls, can be accessed from native application by calling through Java Native Interface(JNI)。